KRISHNAPRASADEK/Blog-app-mern/README.md

-# Blog-app-mern
+# Social-Media-Blog-app-mern

-This is MERN Stack Application for posting blogs by creating your own user account.
+This is MERN Stack Social Media Application for posting blogs by creating your own user account.
 <br/>
 Technologies used React JS, Node JS, Express JS, MongoDB.
 <br/>